 Notifications are messages that provide information or prompt you to act on a clinical event.
-Clinical events, such as a critical lab value or a change in orders trigger a notification to be sent to all recipients identified by the triggering package (such as Lab, CPRS, or Radiology).
-The notifications are located at the bottom of the Patient Selection screen.
+Clinical events, such as a critical lab value or a change in orders, trigger a notification to be sent to all recipients identified by the triggering package (such as Lab, CPRS, or Radiology).